Minimax Active Learning: Introduction

 Notably, a large research effort in active learning, implicitly or explicitly, leverages the uncertainty associated with the outcomes on the main task for which we are trying to annotate the data~\cite{wang2014label,kirsch2019batchbald,dbal,gorriz2017costeffectivemelanoma,wang2017cost, beluch2018ensemble}.
 These approaches are vulnerable to outliers and are prone to annotate redundant samples in the beginning because the task model is equally uncertain on almost all the unlabeled data, regardless of how representative the data are for each class~\cite{vaal}.
 As an alternative direction, \cite{vaal} introduced a \textit{task-agnostic} approach in which they applied reconstruction as an unsupervised task on the labeled and unlabeled data, which allowed for training a discriminator adversarially to predict whether a given sample should be labeled.

 Task-agnostic approaches achieve strong performance on a variety of datasets~\cite{vaal} and can select new samples for labeling without requiring updated annotations from the labeler, i.e. because task-agnostic approaches do not use the annotations.
 But by ignoring the annotations, task-agnostic approaches disregard how similar the unlabeled samples are to the labeled sample classes.
 As a result, the samples selected by the task-agnostic discriminator can all come from the same class, even if there is already a high proportion of labeled samples from that class.
-Figure~\ref{fig:concept} (left) shows this failure case for task-agnostic approaches, while Figure~\ref{fig:concept} (right) shows how taking into account annotation information can alleviate this problem.

-In this paper, we empirically show that the performance increase from using all data as well as all labels can be crucial in real-world settings where datasets are imbalanced and poor performance on a specific class can be highly correlated with having fewer labeled samples for that class.
-Therefore, ranking the unlabeled data with respect to its entropy in addition to its \textit{labeledness} score can guide the acquisition function to not only query samples that \textit{do not look similar to what has been seen before}, but also rank them based on \textit{how far they are from the predicted class prototypes}.
+In this paper, we empirically show that the performance increase from using all data as well as all labels can be significant in real-world settings where datasets are imbalanced and poor performance on a specific class can be highly correlated with having fewer labeled samples for that class.
+Therefore, ranking the unlabeled data with respect to its entropy in addition to its similarity to the existing labeled data, which we refer to as \textit{labeledness} score, can guide the acquisition function to not only query samples that \textit{do not look similar to what has been seen before}, but also rank them based on \textit{how far they are from the predicted class prototypes}.